 Bradford Secondary Schools

-Secondary Schools Linking is a unique opportunity, crafting a safe space for students who would not normally get a chance to know each other- through joint activities on link days.
+Secondary Schools Linking is a unique opportunity, crafting a safe space for students, who would not normally get a chance to know each other, through joint activities.
 The programme encourages pupils to feel confident and curious as they meet people of different cultures, faiths and beliefs.
 It also aims to instil recognition and respect for diversity and a meaningful encounter for both students and staff.
+In 2020-21, as a result of Covid, we developed a new secondary programme of virtual linking, called Shuttle Dialogue, made up of 5 sessions.
+The two groups follow the same session and explore the ideas and dialogue in their own class and then capture some of their reflections and thoughts to share with their link school.

-Secondary linking can be a way to enhance aspects of SMSC, PSHCE, British Values and Religious Literacy provision within a school.
+Secondary linking continues to be a way to enhance aspects of SMSC, PSHCE, British Values and Religious Literacy provision within a school.
 It can be rooted in the curriculum to ensure pupils make progress through collaborative work.

-We try to offer creative and bespoke ways to help as many secondary schools to take part in linking.
-Some of the things that we did this year include:
+We try to offer creative and bespoke ways to help as many secondary schools to take part in linking, despite not being able to link face to face at the moment.
+We hope that there will be a time when we can return to students taking part in activities together; some of the things that we did pre-Covid include:

 - navigating an assault course through perseverance and team work in the Yorkshire countryside,